anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 **tenant_snapshot_member**

--  *Tenant Level Admin with Snapshot* - typically assign to tenant users who need to create snapshot via special request to Operations Staff
+-  *Tenant Level Admin with Snapshot* - typically assigned to tenant users who need to create snapshot via special request to Operations Staff
 -  Permission is same as tenant_member except the user can also create snapshots

 **tenant_support_member**

--  *Tenant Level Support* - typically assign to tenant users who need to create resource in the project space
+-  *Tenant Level Support* - typically assigned to tenant users who need to create resource in the project space
 -  Permission to create/read all resources at the tenant project level
 -  Cannot update/delete or create snapshots

 **tenant_viewer**

--  *Tenant Level Read Only* - typically assign to tenant users who need to read all resources in the project space
+-  *Tenant Level Read Only* - typically assigned to tenant users who need to read all resources in the project space
 -  Permission to read all resources at the tenant level
 -  Cannot create/update/delete